 A 14 mile in-and-out that hits two of the tallest, most prominent peaks in the Angeles National Forest.
 Beginning with the historic, alpine brook that runs through Icehouse Canyon, this trail climbs through picturesque pine and cedar to Icehouse Saddle before visiting the site of an old trail resort and ascending a long ridge between the two peaks.
 A truly magnificent and rewarding hike, with great views of the Baldy Bowl for almost the entire route.
 Highly, highly recommended.

-Additionally, since this hike is technically in a Wilderness Area, you should stop at the Mount Baldy Ranger Station on the way up — it’s well-signed in the village of Mount Baldy.
+Additionally, since this hike enters a Wilderness Area, you should stop at the Mount Baldy Ranger Station on the way up for a Wilderness Permit.
+The Ranger Station / Visitor Center is well-signed in the village of Mount Baldy.
 Walk-up passes are available, and if you’re staying overnight, it would be wise to consult with the rangers to see if any inclement weather is on its way.

 Mt.
 Baldy Visitor Center